European Studies Unit

 Dr hab.
 Joanna Fomina, prof. IFiS PAN – Head

-Dr Edit Zgut
+Dr Edit Zgut-Przybylska

 Тhe European Studies Unit conducts sociological research on the European integration processes.
 The sociology of European integration takes a “bottom-up” view, in contrast to the still dominant “top-down” perspective, which consists of analysing European law and its impact on national law; relations between European institutions and with the Member States; patterns of governance; relations between the Member States within the Union and with non-EU countries and more.